ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 In this model, attestation and redemption contexts are separate.
 As a result, any type of attestation is suitable in this model.
-Moreover, any type of token challenge is suitable assuming Client redemption unlinkability, since no single party will have access to the identifying Client information and unique Origin information.
+Moreover, any type of token challenge is suitable assuming there is more than one Origin involved, since no single party will have access to the identifying Client information and unique Origin information.
+If there is only a single Origin, then per-Origin tokens are not appropriate in this model, since the Attester can learn the redemption context.
+(Note, however, that the Attester does not learn whether a token is per-Origin or cross-Origin.)

 ## Split Origin, Attester, Issuer {#deploy-split}